tonybaloney/tonybaloney.github.io/blog/django-on-azure-beyond-hello-world.md

 blog_publish_date: April 13, 2020
 ---------------------------------

-In this tutorial I'm assuming that you have written, or are writing a Python web application that uses Django and you want to deploy that application onto Microsoft Azure.
+In this tutorial, I'm assuming that you have written or are writing a Python web application that uses Django, and you want to deploy that application onto Microsoft Azure.

-I'm not going to cover how to create, or write a Django application, but instead we're going to focus on the _last mile_ of development- getting it into production.
+I'm not going to cover how to create or write a Django application, but instead, we're going to focus on the _last mile_ of development- getting it into production.

 In this tutorial, we will cover: